vivoconference/vivo2017/_posts/2017-01-09-callforproposals.markdown

 #### Deadlines:

-* Proposals must be received by Monday, March 26, 2017 at 12:00 AM EST
+* Proposals must be received by Sunday, April 2nd, 2017 at 12:00 AM EST
-* Acceptance Notification: May 7, 2017 by 12AM EST
+* Acceptance Notification: May 15th, 2017 by 12AM EST

 #### [Submit your proposal](https://easychair.org/conferences/?conf=vivo17)